hypirion/.emacs.d/README.md

 to not have Magit depend on the one provided with emacs, which caused just pain and suffering.

+I think I understand what Cape does, but I don't really get the hype.
+I don't complete lines or files, and don't really use a dictionary, sooooo...
+Anyway

 # Copyright

 Copyright © 2025 Jean Niklas L'orange